humain-humain/lefeel_music/README.md

 ###### Description

 Lefeel is a research project of teleportation of the touch through a portable textile surface.
-We devellop a special application to make some music with our textile device
+We develop a special application to make some music with our textile device

 ###### Credit